OfficeDev/Office-Samples/Excel-Add-in-Mail-Merge/README.md

     If you still have problems, check [troubleshoot development errors]( https://learn.microsoft.com/office/dev/add-ins/testing/troubleshoot-development-errors) or [Create an issue](https://aka.ms/officedevkitnewissue) and we'll help you out.

 ### How to use the sample

-An Excel desktop application will be auto-launched and the Mail Merge Addin will be auto-run on the right taskpane area.
+An Excel desktop application will be auto-launched and the Mail Merge Add-in will be auto-run on the right task pane area.
 The sideload steps has been integrated into the process, eliminating the need for manual intervention.

 <img src="./assets/thumbnail.png" width="800">